monterail/faye-redis-delayed/README.md

   :timeout => 25,
   :engine  => {
     :type   => Faye::RedisDelayed,  # set the engine type
-    :expire => 30                   # not delivered message will wait for 30 seconds
+    :expire => 30                   # undelivered messages will expire in 30 seconds
-    # other Faye::Redis engine options
+    # …                             # other Faye::Redis engine options
   }
 )
 ```

-Additional options provided by `Faye::DelayedRedis` engine:
+Additional options provided by `Faye::DelayedRedis`:

-* `:expire` - expire time in seconds, defaults to 60
+* `:expire` — expire time in seconds, defaults to `60`

-For full list of `Faye::Redis` engine options see [faye-redis](https://github.com/faye/faye-redis-ruby) engine.
+See the full list of [`Faye::Redis` engine options](https://github.com/faye/faye-redis-ruby).

 ## Contributing